my priorities

 streamlining traffic

-maintaining schools
+upholding schools

-• I propose an appointed youth council (grades 7 through 12), with multiple representatives from all seven districts, to advise the city’s government and learn about its operations.
+• I propose an appointed youth council (grades 7 through 12), with representatives from all seven districts, to advise the city’s government and learn about its operations.

 engaging the community